Is the left right political spectrum still applicable ?

 In NZ it looks something like this.
 Except it also misses socialism on the left side of the political spectrum.

 Fascism is the hardest to pinpoint , while its based on conservatism ideology its economic policy is misunderstood .
 Not all 5 fascist states in 1930s were identical .
-Nazism however is mostly a made up ideology thou Hitler wrote 25 point program in 1921 when he joined the party and renamed it.
-They still made up much of it as it went along and applied .
+Nazism is a version of fascism and thou Hitler wrote 25 point program in 1921 when he joined the party and renamed it, they still made up much of it as it went along and applied it .
 Fascism including Nazism would be under capitalism by most peoples accounts because it was fundamentally a system of private property.
 Thou some in the right wing call it socialism but to do this you would have to accept Hitlers new rewriting of the definition of socialism ie Race based national socialism.
 Which fails most if not all of the definitions of socialism especially democracy,.
 It was government control of the economy to force workers and capitalists to cooperate together for the third Reich .
 Unions were banned and a one large govt controlled union used.
 It was nation syndicalism controlled by govt .
 The other thing was it was corporatist.
 If you insist its not capitalism then you would need a venn diagram (just for the economics).

 hhttps://www.quora.com/Is-using-the-left-right-political-spectrum-still-useful